World Sleep Day 2022

 World Sleep Day serves numerous purposes.
 The first is simply to celebrate sleep and all the health benefits proper sleep offers our bodies.
 Another goal of World Sleep Day is to discuss sleep disorders, the harms they can cause, and how they can possibly be prevented.

 This event is always held on the Friday preceding the Spring Vernal Equinox.
 The date changes every year but World Sleep Day always takes place on a Friday.
 More than 88 countries around the globe have taken part in World Sleep Day events and activities.

 World Sleep Day was founded in 2008 by the World Sleep Day Committee of the World Sleep Society.

 Does World Sleep Day Have a Theme?

-This year’s theme for World Sleep Day is, “Regular Sleep, Healthy Future.”
+As of time of writing the 2022 theme for World Sleep Day has not yet been published but the 2021 theme was, “Regular Sleep, Healthy Future.”
 The event will focus on the benefits of regular sleep and achieving superior sleep quality.
-Another goal of 2021 World Sleep Day is to raise awareness for the individual and societal harms sleep deprivation can cause.
+Another goal of World Sleep Day is to raise awareness for the individual and societal harms sleep deprivation can cause.

 What is Sleep Deprivation?